RouterRoidz/WiiU-SWKBD-scripts/README.md

 Q: When I run the script, it doesn't connect to my console, and the script closes!

 A: Make sure the IP address at the top of the script is set to that of your console's IP.
-You can get your IP address through programs like FTPiiU
+You can get your IP address through programs like FTPiiU.
+Also make sure you have the `common.py`, `common.pyc`, `tcpgecko.py` and `tcpgecko.pyc` files in the same folder as the script(s).

 =